g-matidis/whale-spectrogram-dataset-tools/README.md

 # whale-spectrogram-dataset-tools
-A collection of Python utilities and classes for processing whale spectrogram images, visualizing annotations, and preparing data for object detection models.
+A collection of python utilities and classes for processing whale spectrogram images, visualizing annotations, and preparing data for object detection models.
 This repository serves as supplementary material to the Humpback Whales Spectrogram Dataset.